omahs/.github-3/README.md

 ## Commands

-Each command will be resolved for all components.
-These can be run from the root of the repository.
-Basically this will try to run a command with a similar name for each individual component, skipping the component if that specific command is not present.
+All commands should be run from the root of the repository.
+Some commands will be resolved for each components individually (local) whereas others will just execute once (global).
+The local commands commands will try to run a command with the same name for each individual component, skipping the component if that specific command does not exist.

 Below is a (non-exhaustive) list of available commands:
-* `npm run start` - start up the individual packages (separate instances).
+* `npm run start` - start up one (or more) of the components (local).
-* `npm run watch` - start up the frontend and backend server and watch for changes in the source files.
+* `npm run watch` - start up one (or more) of the components and watch for changes in the source files (local).
-* `npm run build` - compile the TypeScript code for deployment or serving.
+* `npm run build` - compile the TypeScript code for deployment or serving (local).
-* `npm run test` - runs the [Jest](https://jestjs.io) unit tests.
+* `npm run test` - runs the [Jest](https://jestjs.io) unit tests (global).
-* `npm run lint` - runs [ESLint](https://eslint.org) to check for bugs and code conventions.
+* `npm run lint` - runs [ESLint](https://eslint.org) to check for bugs and code conventions (global).

-If you look closely, the commands in the root of the repository just call individual commands specified in the component's `package.json` file.
+If you look closely, the local commands just call individual commands specified in the component's `package.json` file.
 These commands should not be run by themselves as it will not resolve the right dependencies and will not execute the prerequisites.
-Instead you can specify which app to run with `--projects web`, `--projects api` or `--projects lambda`.
+Instead you can specify which app to run with `-- web`, `-- api` or `-- lambda`.

 *Copyright © 2023 jewl.app*